himanshu-dandle/fraud-detection-ml/fraud-detection-ml/README.md

 🔹 After a few minutes, your public Streamlit App will be live!

-📌 API Usage (Example Request & Response)
+🔌 API Usage (Example Request & Response)
-✅ Request Example (POST Request)
+✅ POST Request Example
 📌 Send JSON data to FastAPI for fraud detection:

 json
-Copy
-Edit

 {
     "V1": -1.359,
     "V2": -0.072,